deltachat/deltachat-pages/_posts/2026-03-30-zero-metadata-maximum-resilience.md

 Once the dust settles and after some more research and security audits, we'll tackle automating this process:
-You'll be rather onboarding "on the relay network" and our chat profile will learn from friends and chat groups about new relays to use.
+You'll be rather onboarding "on the relay network" and your chat profile will learn from friends and chat groups about new relays to use.
-The

 ## Native calls on Android, iOS and UbuntuTouch (preview)